Find out more about Cathy Toogood

 Round five: Your destination

-While certain destinations such as France, Spain and Portugal are well set up for self-catering holidaymakers and may save you money, other such as Egypt, the Dominican Republic, Tunisia, Morocco and Cuba aren’t, meaning you will struggle to find a good range of inexpensive food to stock your fridge.
+While certain destinations such as France, Spain and Portugal are well set up for self-catering holidaymakers and may work out as good value for money, others such as Egypt, the Dominican Republic, Morocco and Cuba aren’t, meaning you will struggle to find a good range of inexpensive food to stock your fridge.

 So research your destination before you choose this option as your good intentions may actually result in your trip costing far more in both money and energy.